yannikschaelte/HierOpt/README.md

 # HierOpt

-A MatLab Interface to the AMICI toolbox for hierarchical optimization
+A MatLab toolbox for the analytical computation of scaling factors (proportionality, offsets, variance parameters).